daveythacher/LED_Matrix_RP2040/README.md

 High refresh displays need special control circuits in multiplexing and LED drivers.
 This is hard to find in P6, but can be found in P5, P4, P3, P2.5, etc. Most panels are capable of 100Hz which should not show flicker to many people.
 However some people will want higher refreshes.

 Controller algorithm comes into play here.
 LED panels only support so much serial bandwidth.
 Traditional PWM implemented with or without BCM generally yields lower refreshes and consumes more serial bandwidth.
 Computationally this can be very expensive, however BCM and SIMD can accelerate this.
 Scrambled PWM (S-PWM) allows for higher refreshes and more color depth for the same serial bandwidth.
 Computationally this is even more expensive, however using large memory look up tables can accelerate this.
 S-PWM is more tricky to configure as you have to consider FPS in datastream, which is generally not an issue for traditional PWM.

+S-PWM supports trading color depth for refresh dynamically.
+If you change the frame frequently the color depth will be reduced, however for lower frame rates the color depth will increase.
+The loss of color depth is fairly small, however the refresh rate can be very high.
+You need hardware PWM for this to work.
+This is not very useful over standard LED drivers, however is possible if you fully support the algorithm.
+It's impact is just far more limited.

 Some panels use hardware PWM which is similar to traditional PWM however the computation require is reduced.
 Serial bandwidth is problematic still due to multiplexing.
-Note versions of these hardware PWM drivers also exist with S-PWM helpers built in, these are still struggle with multiplexing and serial bandwidth however can be useful in certain applications.
+Note versions of these hardware PWM drivers also exist with S-PWM helpers built in, these still struggle with multiplexing and serial bandwidth however can be useful in certain applications.
+Note you would need variable FPS on serial bus via VSYNC command.

 Some panels use memory with hardware PWM which is similar to controller or receiver card buit in.
 These are more expensive in small displays but cheaper in larger displays.
 In some applicaitons these can also be cheaper for example if using a Pi which allows for better stability without extra components.
 These panels are generally higher refresh and color depth.
 These generally work for high color depth in single scan with long chains (expensive) and high pixel density panels/chains.